Indaxia/imp/README.md

 ## Features
 IMP consists of a Package Manager and a Module Manager with it's own Lua part of code.

-Here is a new way to work with dependencies - [IMP Module Manager](https://github.com/Indaxia/imp-lua-mm):satellite:
+A new way to work with lua dependencies: [IMP Module Manager](https://github.com/Indaxia/imp-lua-mm):satellite:

 ### Package Manager Features
 - Works with offline directories and online repositories